WEC-Sim/WEC-Sim/source/bemio.rst

 * Combine results from different BEM files and have the coefficient matrices be the correct size for the new total number of bodies.
 * Modify the BEM results for any other reason.

-MATLAB and Python have functions to read and write *h5* files easily.
+MATLAB and Python have functions to read and write ``*.h5`` files easily.
-WEC-Sim includes three functions to help you create your own *h5* file.
+WEC-Sim includes three functions to help you create your own ``*.h5`` file.
-These are found under **/source/functions/writeH5/**.
+These are found under ``$Source/functions/writeH5/``.
 The header comments of each function explain the inputs and outputs.
-An example of how to use it is shown in the `WEC-Sim Applications <https://github.com/WEC-Sim/WEC-Sim_Applications/tree/master/write_hdf5>`_ repository.
+An example of how to use ``write_hdf5``  is provided in the `WEC-Sim Applications <https://github.com/WEC-Sim/WEC-Sim_Applications>`_ repository.
 The first step is to have all the required coefficients and properties in Matlab in the correct format.
-Then the functions provided are used to create and populate the *h5* file.
+Then the functions provided are used to create and populate the ``*.h5`` file.

 ..
 Note::

-	The new *h5* file will not have the impulse response function coefficients required for the convolution integral.
+	The new ``*.h5`` file will not have the impulse response function coefficients required for the convolution integral.
-	BEMIO is currently being modified to allow for reading an existing *h5* file.
+	BEMIO is currently being modified to allow for reading an existing ``*.h5`` file.
-	This would allow you to read in the *h5* file you created, calculate the required impulse response functions and state space coefficients, and re-write the *h5* file.
+	This would allow you to read in the ``*.h5`` file you created, calculate the required impulse response functions and state space coefficients, and re-write the ``*.h5`` file.

 ..
 Note::

-	BEMIO is currently being modified to allow for the combination of different *h5* files into a single file.
+	BEMIO is currently being modified to allow for the combination of different ``*.h5`` files into a single file.
 	This would allow for the BEM of different bodies to be done separately, and BEMIO would take care of making the coefficient matrices the correct size.